-400 Watts is the maximum for the inverter, not each outlet.
+400 W is the maximum for the inverter, not each outlet.
 If three outlets are in use, 400 Watts is shared amongst the devices plugged in.

-If equipped, a 115 Volt (400 Watts Maximum) inverter may be located inside the ram box of your vehicle.
+If your vehicle is equipped with a RamBox, a 115 Volt (400 W maximum) inverter will be located inside the RamBox.
 The inverter can be turned on by the Instrument Panel Power Inverter switch located to the left of the steering wheel.
-This inverter can power cellular phones, electronics and other low power devices requiring power up to 400 Watts.
-Certain high-end video game consoles exceed this power limit, as will most power tools.
+This inverter can power cellular phones, electronics and other low power devices requiring power up to 400 W. Certain video game consoles exceed this power limit, as will most power tools.